qileaf/WhisperAI-Llama3.1-ASR-Chatbot-for-food-in-SG/README.md

 # :spaghetti: SG Personal Food Assistant :spaghetti:
-##### Automatic Speech Recognition(ASR) with WhisperAI fine-tuned to localities in Singapore and using Llama 3.1 as a chatbot
+##### Automatic Speech Recognition(ASR) with WhisperAI fine-tuned to localities in Singapore and using Llama 3.1 as a personal assistant chatbot

 # Table of Contents